Code-Institute-Submissions/Milestone2-AntwerpHotSpots/README.md

 * iPhone 6s - Safari
 * iPad Air 2 - Safari

-### 4. Bugs & Problems
+### 5. Bugs & Problems

-A major problem I encountered with the website was that the parallax effect doesn't work on mobile and tablet devices.
-To resolve the issue I tried the following:
-* Uploading small and medium-sized background images and creating separate media queries for each breakpoint (without parallax effect) as advised [here](https://web.dev/optimize-css-background-images-with-media-queries/)
-* Removing the parallax effect and adding the background image to a container as done in the [CI tutorial](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/a4b90d17e5c94220a0f83f00ce7fa606/4b3b1b062b01424997c8fd052e177b8e/?activate_block_id=block-v1%3Acodeinstitute%2BFE%2B2017_T3%2Btype%40sequential%2Bblock%404b3b1b062b01424997c8fd052e177b8e)

-*However, none of my attempts worked and due to time restrictions I decided to revert back to the original parallax effect & tackle it sometime in the future.*

-* Another bug that I came across is that the carousel in the Reviews Section jumps slightly when sliding on desktop.
-I hope to resolve this in the future.

-### 5. Sidenotes:

-* Currently the form is not functional, so testing was only done to make sure that input messages are triggered when a user tries to "submit" the form without filling out a required field or checking the required boxes.

 ---

 <span id="deployment"></span>
 ## Deployment :rocket:

+### Github Pages

+The project was deployed to GitHub Pages by following the steps below:

+1. Log in to GitHub and locate the GitHub Repository
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page will automatically refresh.
+6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+### Forking the GitHub Repository
+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

+1. Log in to GitHub and locate the GitHub Repository
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+3. You should now have a copy of the original repository in your GitHub account.

+### Live Site
-* This website is stored in a repository on [Github](https://github.com/ZahraSadiq/Milestone1-StreetFoodiesTour.git)
+* This website is stored in a repository on [Github](https://github.com/ZahraSadiq/Milestone2-AntwerpHotSpots.git)
     * It was developed on GitPod, with changes regularly pushed to GitHub's repository using one main master branch.
     * Both the deployed and developed versions of this website are identical.